Basic definition and solution to the biased bisect problem #

 ... and weakly increasing.

-The following three lemma show the nice property of wₖ when applied to dE
+The following three lemma show the nice property of wₖ when applied to dE:

-The domain $n ∈ [1, ∞)$ is divided by wₖ k
+The domain $n ∈ [1, ∞)$ is divided by wₖ k and wₖ (k + 1) into three regions:

 dE( [1, wₖ k ) ) < δₖ - t